prismos-org/hardened-configs/README.md

 ### Other Linux Distributions

-We do not provide packages for other Linux distributions so you will need to apply these configurations manually.
+I do not provide packages for other Linux distributions so you will need to apply these configurations manually.
 You can know where every file and script goes by taking a look at the `TREE` file.

 ## License